RickIsGone/tungsten/README.md

 Compiler

-- LLVM 15 or newer
+- LLVM 18 or newer
+- ZLIB (windows only)

 Package Manager